A flexible and differentiable coil proxy for stellarator equilibrium optimization

-The stage-1 problem often incorporates a fixed-boundary equilibrium solver.
-Compared to single-stage methods, the main advantage of the two-stage method is simplicity.
-While both stages are still high-dimensional ($\sim100$ degrees of freedom), non-convex problems, separating the equilibrium and coil stages, makes both problems more tractable.
-However, recent evidence suggests that coil complexity can vary by orders of magnitude across combinations of equilibrium and coil topology \cite{kappel_magnetic_2024, lanke_fu_global}.
+Here, the stage-1 problem often incorporates a fixed-boundary (or alternative) equilibrium solver as one of the constraints in $h_p$.
+Compared to single-stage methods, the main advantage of the two-stage method is its tractability.
+While both stages are still high-dimensional non-convex problems, separating the equilibrium and coil stages makes both problems simpler to solve.
+Nonetheless, many local and suboptimal minima exist, and recent evidence suggests that coil complexity can vary by orders of magnitude across combinations of equilibrium and coil topology~\cite{lanke_fu_global,kappel_magnetic_2024}.
 Because few coil proxies exist for the equilibrium stage, the two-stage method can produce equilibria that are difficult to support with simple coil sets.